-- Step 1 Install both SCE platforms, power them up, and perform the initial system configuration.
-(See Installation and Maintenance and Connecting the Management Interfaces and Performing Initial System Configuration.) - Step 2 Connect both SCE platforms to the management station.(See Connecting the Management Interface)
+- Step 1 Install both SCE platforms, power them up, and perform the initial system configuration. - Step 2 Connect both SCE platforms to the management station. - Step 3 Connect the cascade ports. - Step 4 Set topology configurations for each SCE platform via the connection-mode options.
+(See Topology-Related Parameters for Redundant Topologies (on page 10-9).) - Step 5 Make sure that the SCE platforms have synchronized and active SCE platform was selected.

-- Step 3 Connect the cascade ports.
-(See Dual Link: Two SCE platforms Topology.) - Step 4 Set topology configurations for each SCE platform via the connection-mode options.
-(See Topology-Related Parameters for Redundant Topologies (on page 10-9).) - Step 5 Make sure that the SCE platforms have synchronized and active SCE platform was selected.Use the show interface linecard 0 connection-mode command. - Step 6 If you want to start with bypass/sniffing, change the link mode to your required mode in both SCE platforms on both links.
+Use the show interface linecard 0 connection-mode command.

+- Step 6 If you want to start with bypass/sniffing, change the link mode to your required mode in both SCE platforms on both links.
 The bypass mode will be applied only to the active SCE platform.
 (See Link Mode (on page 7-2).) - Step 7 Make sure that the link mode is as you required.
-(See Monitoring the System (on page 10-10).)
-Use the show interface linecard 0 link mode command. - Step 8 Connect the traffic port of SCE platform #1.
-This will cause a momentary down time until the network elements from both sides of the SCE platform auto-negotiate with it and start working (when working inline).
-(See Dual Link: Two SCE platforms Topology.) - Step 9 Connect the traffic port of SCE platform #2, this will cause a momentary down time until the network elements from both sides of the SCE platform auto-negotiate with it and start working (when working inline).
-(See Dual Link: Two SCE platforms Topology.) - Step 10 When full control is needed, change the link mode on both SCE platforms on both links to 'forwarding'.
+(See Monitoring the System (on page 10-11).)

+Use the show interface linecard 0 link mode command.

+- Step 8 Connect the traffic port of SCE platform #1.
+This will cause a momentary down time until the network elements from both sides of the SCE platform auto-negotiate with it and start working (when working inline). - Step 9 Connect the traffic port of SCE platform #2, this will cause a momentary down time until the network elements from both sides of the SCE platform auto-negotiate with it and start working (when working inline). - Step 10 When full control is needed, change the link mode on both SCE platforms on both links to 'forwarding'.
 It is recommended to first configure the active SCE platform and then the standby.
 (See Link Mode (on page 7-2).) - Step 11 You can now start working with the Subscriber Manager.